 Class Teacher – Miss Hirst.

-We will focus in particular on forming accurate sentences, with full stops and capital letters; phonics and spelling strategies, and accurate letter formation to aid joined handwriting.
+We will focus in particular on forming accurate sentences, with full stops, capital letters and other punctuation; phonics and spelling strategies, and accurate letter formation to aid joined handwriting.
 We are also trying to choose words and phrases carefully to make the writing more interesting for the reader, and use conjunctions to join sentences effectively.

 How to help